 Center for Discovery & Innovation seeking scientists to continue cancer, infectious disease and restorative health research

-- Applicants applying for the Assistant Member level should have a Ph.D., M.D. or equivalent degree in a relevant scientific discipline, postdoctoral research experience and an excellent record of productivity.
-Candidates for higher faculty positions should have an established track record of sustainable research funding and academic scholarship.
+- Applicants applying for a faculty position at the Assistant Member level should have a Ph.D., M.D. or equivalent degree in a relevant scientific discipline, postdoctoral research experience and an excellent record of productivity.
+Candidates for Associate or Professor level positions should have an established track record of sustainable research funding and academic scholarship.
 The CDI offers faculty a competitive compensation and benefits package covering health insurance, and retirement benefits.

 The HMH-CDI is an Equal Opportunity Employer